datacarpentry/astronomy-python/_episodes/03-motion.md

 motion is in that region.

 So far, we have used data from a relatively small region of the sky.
-In the next lesson, we'll write a query that selects stars based on proper motion, which will allow us to explore a larger region.
+In the next lesson, we will write a query that selects stars based on proper motion, which will allow us to explore a larger region.